Nima786/Marz-Migrator/README.md

 - Works with **SSH password or key-based authentication**.
 - **Safe excludes**: keeps Server B’s networking, hostname, and SSH host keys intact.
 - Optimized for **1Gbps+ links** (fast cipher, no compression).
-- Includes **verify script** to check if Server B is healthy after migration.
 - Supports `.ppk` keys (auto-converts to OpenSSH format if `puttygen` is installed).

 ⚠️ Disclaimer